If an Uber driver can’t work because of an accident, who pays him or her?

-The Uber driver went to the hospital on hours after the accident.
 He claimed that the crash caused his lower back pain.

 Since the Uber driver was engaged in a ride, he was not entitled to PIP through Uber.
 Florida law doesn’t require PIP when an Uber isn’t engaged in a ride.

 Here is a letter where Uber’s insurer (James River Insurance Company) said that PIP wasn’t available:

 In this instance, the other driver needed to be at fault in order for the Uber driver to get paid for his lost wages.